shashankyld/DISA-FailSafe/README.md

 1. Detection of a motor failure
 2. Changing the flight mode to #custom-fail-safe mode for controlled descent

 # 2-- Re-wrote land.cpp in Ardupilot Copter for it to work during a motor failure

+# Drive link for the project: https://drive.google.com/drive/folders/1rQyTmwCEs_EBDEC9A8J-dDQ4qWVkhpX8

 # Weekly Report